 Many people prefer revocable trusts because they work without court intervention, unlike wills which must be probated after death.
 Therefore, a revocable trust can cost far less in administrative fees while keeping your affairs private.

-You can be your own Trustee while you are alive and have legal capacity.
-Your friends or family members may be named as the successor trustee of your trust, which would allow them to make financial decisions during your incapacity, as well as distribute your assets after your death.
+You can be your own trustee while you are alive and have legal capacity.
+Your friends or family members may be named as successor trustees of your trust, allowing them to make financial decisions during your incapacity, as well as distribute your assets after your death.

-When the maker of a trust dies, the successor trustee must make sure that the instructions of the trust are followed, and that all debts and final taxes are paid.
+When the maker of a trust dies, the successor trustee must make sure the instructions of the trust are followed and all debts and final taxes are paid.